dmculiac/Bayesian-paradigm-and-probabilistic-computing/README.md

-All said and done, this joke has a lot more meat than meets the eye:
+All said and done, this joke has a lot more meat for the insider than for the outsider:

 *A Bayesian is one who vaguely expecting a horse and catching a glimpse of a donkey, they strongly believe they've seen a mule*